Ztoc/LiveSearch_JS-HTMl-CSS/README.md

 # TEST TASK

-**Please read this document thoroughly before starting to code** and plan your work accordingly.<br/><br/>
+**Note: Please read this document thoroughly before starting to code** and plan your work accordingly.<br/><br/>
-Please clone the repository and follow the instructions that are found in **readme.md**.<br/> When ready, work locally on your computer and make commits as you progress with your work. <br/>Finally, zip the entire project/directory (including your git history) and attach with an email.<br/>
+Clone the repository and follow the instructions that are found in **readme.md**.<br/> When ready, work locally on your computer and make commits as you progress with your work. <br/>Finally, zip the entire project/directory (including your git history) and attach with an email.<br/>
 (Sometimes e-mail service providers do not allow zip-files to be sent, <br/>if you run into trouble please figure out an alternative solution, e.g. shared Dropbox or Google Drive.)<br/><br/>